Fullmeals.

 Step 5: Prepare Tempering

 Transfer the ground chutney to a serving bowl.
-Heat 2 tablespoons of mustard oil in a small tempering pan (kalchul) over medium heat.
+Heat 2 tablespoons of mustard oil in a small pan (kalchul) over medium heat.
 Once the oil is hot, add 2-3 dry red chilies, 1 teaspoon chana dal, 1 teaspoon urad dal, 1 teaspoon black mustard seeds, 1/2 teaspoon fennel seeds, and 1/4 teaspoon fenugreek seeds.

 Step 6: Finish Tempering and Combine

-Fry the tempering spices until the mustard seeds splutter, the dals turn golden brown, and the red chilies darken slightly.
+Fry the spices until the mustard seeds splutter, the dals turn golden brown, and the red chilies darken slightly.
 Add a pinch of asafoetida.
 Immediately add a handful of fresh curry leaves and cover the pan with a lid for a few seconds to infuse the aroma.
-Pour the hot tempering over the chutney in the bowl.
+Pour the hot over the chutney in the bowl.
 Cover the chutney with a lid for to allow the flavors to meld.
 Finally, mix well before serving.

 Pro Tips